 The Group's activities cover all the links of the value chain: from production of combined feed, maintenance and breeding of chickens to production and sale of eggs and egg products.
-As at 31 December 2014 the production facilities of the Group include 32 poultry facilities (consisting of 19 egg laying farms, 10 farms for growing young laying hens and 3 breeder farms), 6 fodder mills, 3 long-term egg storage facilities and 1 plant for manufacture of egg products.
-This vertically-integrated structure of the Group allows processing of approximately 78% of its own fodder.
+As at 31 December 2015 the production facilities of the Group include 32 poultry facilities (consisting of 19 egg laying farms, 10 farms for growing young laying hens and 3 breeder farms), 6 fodder mills, 3 long-term egg storage facilities and 1 plant for manufacture of egg products.
+This vertically-integrated structure of the Group allows processing of approximately 64% of its own fodder.
 The Group's activities cover almost all the territory of Ukraine.
+Due to the operating environment in Ukraine, the companies of the Group which have been affected and are not operational are described in note 39 to the consolidated financial statements.